cwu2021/ISMS/workflow/vmm/README.md

 there were some issues related to uvm/pmap and wired pages fixed recently, but i don't think this is one of the panics that would result.</i>
 ## NIC/networking with temporal correlation removed, which also simplified vm networking. unused services disabled. keep observing.
+ - VM can also consider migrating between Hosts as physical RAM changing.
+Host rebooting may be RAM related.
 ## Emulators
  - dgen for sega. https://www.mankier.com/5/dgenrc
  - snes9x for super nintendo.